Talbot Hobbs: Military career

 Towards the end of May, Lieutenant General Sir John Monash was placed in command of the Australian Corps, and Hobbs became the senior divisional commander in the corps.
 His division was then given a well-earned rest but took a share in the great counterattack which began on 8 August.
 It did not take a leading part in the capture of Mont St Quentin, but Monash, in his The Australian Victories in France, stated that he was "concerned ... that the fine performance of the Fifth Division should not be underrated.
 The circumstances under which general Hobbs was called upon to intervene in the battle, at very short notice, imposed upon him, personally, difficulties of no mean order".
 One of his tasks it may be mentioned was the crossing of the Somme in the face of strong opposition, and when Hobbs sent a message to the men of his war-worn division on its beginning a rest period on 8 September, he was able to say that they had "earned imperishable fame for their gallantry and valour".
-It was but a short rest, for they were in the line again later on in the same month, and Hobbs was making careful plans for the attack on the Hindenburg line which was successfully breached by the 3rd and 5th divisions on 30 September and 1 October.
+It was but a short rest, for they were in the line again later on in the same month, and Hobbs was making careful plans for the attack on the Hindenburg Line which was successfully breached by the 3rd and 5th divisions on 30 September and 1 October.
+The war ended just a few weeks later due to the armistice of 11 November 1918.

 Monash was put in charge of the repatriation and demobilisation of the Australian troops, and Hobbs succeeded him in the command of the Australian Corps until May 1919.

 Post-war

 After the Armistice, Hobbs decided to return to his former profession; architecture.
 With a keen interest in the construction of war memorials, Hobbs was responsible for designing the Western Australian War Memorial in Kings Park, Perth, St George's College, Crawley and the Temperance and General and Royal Insurance buildings.

-Hobbs died at sea of a heart attack while en route to the unveiling of the Villers–Bretonneux Australian National Memorial, built to the design of English architect Sir Edwin Lutyens.
+Hobbs died at sea of a heart attack while en route to the unveiling of the Villers–Bretonneux Australian National Memorial.
+His body was returned from Colombo to Perth where he was given a military and state burial.